 The respondent may request an appeal within five days of receiving the investigation report.
-The request must be in writing to the Director of Research and state the basis for the review.
+The request must be in writing to the Director of Research and state the basis for the appeal.
 The Director of Research may appoint an appeal board consisting of three people not associated with the original investigation.

-In the event that the Director of Research led the original investigation, another member of the Executive Team will oversee the review process.
+In the event that the Director of Research led the original investigation due the ADR's direct implication in the research, another member of the Executive Team will oversee the appeals process.